 In this line, “the condemned cells” is a noun phrase, while “a row of sheds” is an appositive that explains this noun phrase.

 Types of Appositive

-It gives essential information to identify the phrase or noun in apposition.
-It clarifies the meaning of a phrase but if the appositive is removed, the meaning of entire sentence changes.
-Commas are not necessarily used in this type of appositive such as “John’s friend, Michael, likes chocolates.”
-Here John has others friends, but the statement is restricted to only Michael.
+Restrictive appositive gives essential information to identify the phrase or noun in apposition.
+It clarifies the meaning of a phrase but, if the appositive is removed, the meaning of the entire sentence changes.
+Commas are not necessarily used in this type of appositive, such as in, “John’s friend, Michael, likes chocolates.”
+Here, John has others friends, but the statement is restricted to only Michael.

-It gives non-essential or extra information, which is not important to identify the phrase or noun in apposition.
+Non-restrictive appositive gives non-essential or extra information, which is not important to identify the phrase or noun in apposition.
 This type of appositive is often used with commas, for example, “John, my friend, likes to eat chocolates.”
-Here, my friend is non-restrictive appositive, which is not necessary to be used for identifying John.
+Here, my friend is a non-restrictive appositive, because it is not necessary for identifying John.

 Examples of Appositive in Literature

 Example #1: A Christmas Memory (By Truman Capote)

 “Christmas Eve afternoon we scrape together a nickel and go to the butcher’s to buy Queenie’s traditional gift, a good gnawable beef bone.”

 In the above excerpt, a restrictive appositive is clarifying and describing a noun “traditional gift.”
 Here, this literary device has appeared after the noun, specifying the type of gift.

 “Though her cheeks were high-colored and her teeth strong and yellow, she looked like a mechanical woman, a machine with flashing, glassy circles for eyes.”